Swaroopanand Saraswati: On Jammu and Kashmir and Article 370

 On 30 June 2014, Swami Swaroopanand said that Article 370 should be removed from Jammu and Kashmir (J&K).
 He said that the abrogation of the Article would be beneficial for the people in the valley, and that a demographic balance is necessary to end recurring strife in J&K. "Tension does not erupt in places where there is a demographic balance of communities.
 Take Punjab for instance.
 Hindus and Sikhs are in equal number there.
 They need each other and so there is no room for a clash between them.
 The growing morale of anti-national elements in Kashmir is a result of the country's weak laws.
 The Union government should revoke article 370 in Kashmir which will permit influx of people from outside the state into the state's population and end its strife-torn atmosphere.
 The return of Kashmiri Pandits to their home state alone can counter the growing morale of anti-national elements in the state."

 Uniform civil code

 He also advocated a uniform civil law for Hindus and Muslims in India, to maintain a balance in their population.

+Ram Mandir

+A long term supporter of Ram Mandir, Saraswati had criticized the Sangh Parivar for exploiting Ram Mandir for political gains.

+In 2021, Saraswati criticised the BJP for adding organisations into the trust merely because they "support" the political party.
+Saraswati also criticised appointments of the individuals into the trust and added "nobody knew who is Champat Rai but now he is the head of the trust".